CashewCapital20/Automated-Trades/README.md

 ## Credits and Acknowledgements
 Special thanks to Swathi Senthil, George Abu Daoud, Bharath Venkataraman, and Boshen Parthasarathy for the mentorship and feedback.

-**Tools/Libraries:** Google Colab, VSCode, Scikit-learn, MongoDB, Benzinga
+**Tools/Libraries:** Google Colab, VSCode, Scikit-learn, MongoDB, Benzinga, Slack